3D-2D transition in mode-I fracture microbranching in a perturbed hexagonal close-packed lattice: Introduction

-Lattice models reproduces the existence of steady state cracks~\cite{slepyan,slepyan2}, and via a standard linear stability analysis, they predict the existence of critical velocity, when the steady-state cracks becomes linearly unstable~\cite{marderliu,kess_lev3,pechenik,shay1,shay2}.
-This critical velocity is found to be strongly dependent on the inter-atomic potential, such as the smoothness of the potential (as it drops to zero), or the amount of dissipation.
-Simple simulations that uses these same potentials, succeed in reproducing the steady-state regime, yielding the exact point of instability, reproducing the lattice models results, but failed to describe the behavior in the post-instability regime~\cite{fineberg_mar,shay1}.
+Lattice models reproduce the existence of steady state cracks~\cite{slepyan,slepyan2}, and via a standard linear stability analysis, they predict the existence of a critical velocity, when the steady-state cracks becomes linearly unstable~\cite{marderliu,kess_lev3,pechenik,shay1,shay2}.
+This critical velocity is found to be strongly dependent on the details of the inter-atomic potential, such as the degree of smoothness of the potential (as it drops to zero), or the amount of dissipation.
+Simple simulations that use these same potentials succeed in reproducing the steady-state regime, yielding the exact point of instability, and in reproducing the lattice models results, but fail to describe the behavior in the post-instability regime~\cite{fineberg_mar,shay1}.
 The early efforts on using a binary-alloy model for modeling brittle amorphous materials failed to achieve steady-state cracks at all~\cite{falk}, although more recent attempts have succeeded in yielding propagating cracks~\cite{procaccia1,procaccia2}.